Labradorite

 Another legend explains that Labradorite is the fire of the aurora borealis which, frozen by the cold, fell back to earth.

-South American Indians consider her a messenger of the Gods and a celestial protector.
+Some South American Indian cultures consider her to be a messenger of the gods and heavenly protector.

 Benefits of Labradorite

-It is nicknamed the therapist's stone Its action is said to help you avoid burdening yourself with things that don't belong to you, allowing you to feel fully liberated from all the projections (conscious or otherwise) that others may make of you.
+She is nicknamed the therapist's stone : its action is said to help you avoid taking on what does not belong to you, helping you feel completely free from all the projections (conscious or not) that others may make on you.

-Her support encourages you to take a more realistic and global view of your environment, to look beyond appearances, and teaches you not to become involved in someone else's agitated emotions or in problems that are not your own.
-It will then be easier for you to concentrate on your own questioning and avoid falling into the famous victim-helper-savior triangle.
+Her support encourages you to take a more realistic and view of your environment, to look beyond appearances; she teaches you not to get caught up in other people's turbulent emotions or problems that are not your own.
+This will make it easier for you and focus on your own issues and falling into the famous victim-persecutor-rescuer triangle.

-Its play of light and color can help you dare to go into introspection, to bring to light your shadows, your repressed emotions and your wounds, so that the beauty of your authenticity is revealed.
+His play and light and can help you dare to engage in introspection, to shed light on your shadows, your repressed emotions and wounds, so that, by reconciling your opposing or contradictory forces, the beauty of your authenticity can be revealed and the infinite path of possibilities that opens up to you and .

 Revitalize the eyes